 As members of Barnardo's LGBT Allies Network and partners of the Positive Identities Service, our curriculum reflects, celebrates and teaches children about diversity.

 At Deighton Gates these values are reinforced regularly and in the following ways:

 Democracy is embedded within the school.
 Pupils have the opportunity to have their voices heard through our School Council and Pupil Forum for the Wharfe Valley Learning Partnership.
-The elections School Councillors, are based solely on pupil votes.
 Our school behaviour policy involves rewards which the pupils vote on as a class group.
 The school has strong links with local and national Government, with an annual visit to the Houses of Parliament and to meet our MP.

 The Rule of Law:

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service are regular parts of our calendar and help reinforce this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safety, through of provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.